 Navigational warning system (NAVCO)

-As the national coordinator for navigational warnings, the Norwegian Coastal Administration is responsible for transmitting navigational warnings of incidents and conditions at sea that can affect the navigational conditions for mariners.
+As the national coordinator for navigational warnings, the Norwegian Coastal Administration is responsible for transmitting coastal warnings of incidents and conditions at sea that can affect the navigational conditions for mariners.

 NAVAREA XIX Warnings

 NAVAREA warnings will be broadcast twice daily at the following times: NAVAREA XIX (AOR-E) at 0630UTC and 1830UTC.

 SafeSeaNet Norway is an internet based maritime single window reporting system to enable vessels to provide mandatory notifications to Norwegian governmental authorities and ports in electronic form.